Fznamznon/photoAlbum/README.md

 ### Task list
 * Show all users
-* More links
+* More links - done by kukanya
-* Functionality to delete photos
+* Functionality to delete photos - done by kukanya
+* Megre interface from Dev_Mary branch
+* Increase security of application by filtering input data